 The EITI International Secretariat supports implementing country stakeholders in building their capacity to implement the EITI and achieve Compliance.
 The focus is on providing guidance on the EITI Standard, facilitating lesson learning for improved implementation, and promoting good practices in other countries.
-The Secretariat is also coordinating the efforts by the growing number of other international partners providing training.
+The Secretariat actively coordinates with the growing number of other international partners providing training.
 The EITI website is a central depository for guidance materials and documentation about the best way to implement the EITI.

 EITI encourages partners to submit EITI resources on their training efforts and to share a list of approved trainers/consultants.
 To have access to the list and/or to send information, email: email@example.com

 A number of organisations are involved in training, as providers, funders or both.
 The EITI International Secretariat is providing the following overview of who is doing what.
 Check the events calendar to learn more about planned EITI training events.